 I end up eating all of the chocolate then throwing away the rest of the peanut butter.

-I realize this is a character flaw for some of you out there but I am not alone in this, I just know it.
+I realize this is a character flaw for some of you out there but I can accept my flaws.

 When my parents came out for New Years, my mom brought along these Peanut Butter Balls she had made.